 The word seasonal, in some cases, has lost its meaning.
 This is not one of those cases.
 Head chef Chris Shaw brings together staple British ingredients with more obscure finds to create exciting plates that feel as fun as they do elegant.

-Breakfast options include the house bloody mary, Brick Lane bagels and buttered wild mushrooms and fried eggs on toast, coffees and tea by the pot.
-For later in the day, smaller plates to tease the tastebuds include options like Red Leicester croquettes with pickled walnut and Maldon rock oysters with fermented chilli.
+For lunch, an a la carte menu allows diners to mix and match a selection of its tasty small plates, while in the evening a set four-course menu takes its place.
+Examples include options like Red Leicester croquettes with pickled walnut and Maldon rock oysters with fermented chilli.
 Large plates cater to carnivorous, pescetarian and plant-based customers with hearty mains like roast mallard with stuffed onion, trout with mussels, and potato and squash dumplings respectively.
 Desserts follow in the above footsteps with highlights like a pear, hazelnut and brown butter tart or rum baba with pink navel oranges and fennel flowers.

 Townsend’s set menu’s don’t disappoint with entries such as crab salad with fennel, orange and dill or celeriac with wild mushrooms and egg yolk.
 Each dish comes with an optional pairing, which and the finishing touch to a simple yet sophisticated culinary journey.